mandiant/SharPersist/README.md

 Windows persistence toolkit written in C#. **For detailed usage information on each technique, see the [Wiki](https://github.com/fireeye/SharPersist/wiki).**

 # Release
-* Public version 1.0 of SharPersist can be found in the "Releases" section
+* Public version 1.0 of SharPersist can be found in the [Releases](https://github.com/fireeye/SharPersist/releases) section

 # Installation/Building

 ## Pre-Compiled

-* Use the pre-compiled binary in the "Releases" section
+* Use the pre-compiled binary in the [Releases](https://github.com/fireeye/SharPersist/releases) section

 ## Building Yourself